-To prepare for these positions, we equip our graduates with an impressive tool kit.
+To prepare our graduates, we equip them with an impressive tool kit.
 The study of history teaches you to read, analyze, research, and write with precision, nuance, and clarity.
-Employers seek out job candidates with these skills.
-A thorough grounding in history sets you apart.
+As the American HIstorical Association explains, “Students of history learn to reach sound judgments by reading widely and weighing evidence with care.
+They construct persuasive arguments based on research rather than rumor or reflex.”
+Employers seek out job candidates with these intellectual skills and commitments.

-Above all, talk to us.
-We love to brainstorm with our students about ways that they can apply their history degree in new and creative ways.
+Above all, talk to the history faculty.
+We love to brainstorm with students about ways to apply their history degrees in new and creative ways.

 For those asking, "What Can I Do With My History Major," resources abound.
-Here's a few useful links to begin thinking about careers and employment after graduation.
+Here are a few useful links to begin thinking about careers and employment after graduation.

 - American Historical Association - "What Can You Do with That History Degree?"